KuriRobot/Kuri-Documentation/README.md

-## Welcome to GitHub Pages
+## Welcome to the KuriRobot Documentation Repository

-You can use the [editor on GitHub](https://github.com/KuriRobot/documentation/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github .com/KuriRobot/documentation/edit/master/README.md) to maintain and preview the content for your website in Markdown files, or edit Markdown files in your favorite editor.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown